section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 #### Convolution Neural Networks (CNN)
 These are deep neural networks used to analyze image data.
 They solve image processing tasks.

-CNNs structures use shared weights, local connections and consist of many layer stacked together.
+CNNs structures share weights, local connections and consist of many layer stacked together.
 These structural properties of a CNN are also shared with GNN:
 1. The shared weight property is important in graphs as it leads to a reduction in the computation cost.
 2. Many layers stacked together are able to capture meaningful features in graphs networks.
-3. The local connections are important in GNNs are this property is what graphs networks are all about; locally connected structures.
+3. The existence of local connections are what graphs networks are all about.
+They are locally connected structures.

 #### Network Embedding
 Network embedding enables the transformation of input networks such as the edges and nodes of a graph into low-dimensional vectors.